ottawa-python/code-of-conduct/incident-response.md

 The intent of incident response is to provide a guideline for how to respond to Code of Conduct issues while they are happening.
-Regardless of the severity of the incident, a report should be sent to chipy.conduct@gmail.com as soon as is convenient.
+Regardless of the severity of the incident, a report should be sent to opag.conduct@gmail.com as soon as is convenient.

 1. If there is immediate danger or you are unsure, contact security or local law enforcement.
-2. If the incident is ongoing and you want to resolve it now, alert a member of the ChiPy Code of Conduct committee.
+2. If the incident is ongoing and you want to resolve it now, alert an OPAG organizer.
 3. Otherwise just send an incident report as soon as is convenient.
    Responses will be handled according to the
    [Report Handling Procedure](./report-handling-procedure.md)